EGA-archive/LocalEGA/tests/README.md

 ## Security

 These tests will not treat the system as a black box.
 They require some knowledge on how the components are interconnected.

+      $ bats tests/security

 - [ ] Network access forbidden from some selected components<br/>
       Expected outcome: